Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Introducing Honcho's Dialectic API.md

 Honcho responds to queries in the same format--natural language.
 Most simply, this is just a conversation between two agents, *collaboratively* reasoning about the best way to personalize UX.
 Agent-to-agent chat over users.

-In the coming weeks, we'll release a number of off the shelf options to plug into any cognitive architecture and demos to illustrate more custom utility.
-We expect to see (and are already seeing in [our private beta](https://plasticlabs.typeform.com/honchobeta)) lots of novel ways to prompt Honcho effectively.
+In the coming weeks, we'll release a number of off-the-shelf options to plug into any cognitive architecture and demos to illustrate more custom utility.
+We expect to see (and are already seeing in [our private beta](https://plasticlabs.typeform.com/honchobeta)) many novel ways to prompt Honcho effectively.
 ## Why We Built It
 Why is a dialectic API the right way to solve the problem of user context in LLM applications?